Further Journeys to the Emotional Frontier Within

 By Robert Burney M.A.

-is to release the stored emotional energy from our childhoods by doing
+children is to release the stored emotional energy from our childhoods by

-the grief work that will heal our wounds.
-The only effective, long
+doing the grief work that will heal our wounds.
+The only effective,

-term way to clear our emotional process - to clear the inner channel to
+long term way to clear our emotional process - to clear the inner channel

 as children.
 The most important single tool, the tool which is vital